Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 kubectl apply -f TheIdServer-public-secrets.yaml
 ```

-2. Configure the admin app
+2. Configure the admin application

 Copy [admin-appsettings.Public.json](admin-appsettings.Public.json) file in the config volume like you did for the private farm.
-At startup this file is copied in *wwwroot/appsetting.json* to replace the default admin app's configuration file.
+At startup, this file is copied in *wwwroot/appsetting.json* to replace the default admin application's configuration file.

 3. Deploy the farm

 * Create the config map
-The config map store enrinement variables configuration.
+The config map stores the environment variables configuration.

 ```bash
 kubectl apply -f TheIdServer-public-configmap.yaml